 sudo apt-get upgrade <package_name>

-There is another way to provide a complete upgrade by using the command below:
+There is another way to perform a complete upgrade by using the command below:

 sudo apt-get dist-upgrade

-This actually looks for the dependencies with the newer version and tries to install it.
-But you should avoid using it.
-I’ll explain it in the next section.
+But you should avoid using this command.
+I’ll explain why in the next section.

 Difference between upgrade and dist-upgrade